 Paul has twice been the recipient of the Greater Madison Jazz Consortium’s Artistic Development Grant.
 In 2017, he wrote the four-part suite “Forward,” inspired by the sights and sounds of his home state, which became the core of his 2019 album of the same name.
-In 2020, Paul received a grant to write and perform a project for a nine-piece ensemble including a string quartet, which is scheduled to debut in late 2021 and was recorded in early 2023.
+In 2020, Paul received a grant to write and perform a project for a nine-piece ensemble including a string quartet, which debuted in late 2021 and was recorded in early 2023.
 That album, 5+4, will be released on Shifting Paradigm Records in October 2023.

 Paul holds a Bachelor’s degree in trumpet and jazz studies from Lawrence University (2010) and a Master’s degree in Jazz Studies from DePaul University (2012).
 While at DePaul, Dietrich wrote several pieces that were performed by the DePaul University Jazz Ensemble, including an arrangement of Phil Woods’ “Pairing Off,” which was recorded on the Jazzed Media release Right to Swing (2013) and featured Woods and the composer.
 Of this recording, All About Jazz called it “the sizzler of the disc, with a pronounced performance by the trumpeter.”